Neelavelicham

-"Neelavelicham" is a short story written by Vaikom Muhammad Basheer.
+"Neelavelicham" is a Malyalam short story written by Vaikom Muhammad Basheer.
 Beginning with the introduction of one of the miracles of the narrator's life, the story is about the tender relationship that develops between a young writer who must live in a house notorious for being haunted and the ghost of a girl who is believed to haunt the house.
-The story is included in the collection Pavapettavarude Veshya (The Prostitute of the Poor, 1952).
+The story is included in Basheer's collection Pavapettavarude Veshya (The Prostitute of the Poor, 1952).

 The story became the basis of a film called Bhargavi Nilayam (1964) whose script was also written by Vaikom Muhammad Basheer.
 A film titled Neelavelicham, based on the original short story by Basheer released in April 2023.

 Story

-The Rental house
+The rental house

 A writer is in search of a rental home.
-He finds a relatively cheap home by the end of his search.
-He discovered that the house is haunted only after he moved into it, paying two months of rent in advance.
+He finds a relatively cheap house by the end of his search.
+He discovers that the house is haunted only after he moved into it, paying two months of rent in advance.
 The name of the house was 'Bhargavi Nilayam'.
 The previous resident of the house called Bhargavi kills herself by jumping into the well behind the house due to a love failure.
 It is believed that Bhargavi used to give a hard time to the residents of the house, especially men.